Does this test have other names?

 Although exact levels have not been identified, experts believe that levels of 20

-nanograms per milliliter (ng/mL) is enough for good bone and overall health. .
-Recommended
+nanograms per milliliter (ng/mL) or higher are enough for good bone and overall health.

-daily amounts range from 400 to 800 international units (IU) per day based on your
+Recommended daily amounts range from 400 to 800 international units (IU) per day based

 Levels lower than normal can mean you are: